 What your children SEE you do and what they HEAR you say, will instruct them more than any lesson or conversation you could have with them.
 Of course, talking with your children about how to treat others and how to love others is important, but children model our behavior while they don’t always listen to what we say.

-In the verse “Train up a child in the way he should go; even when he is old he will not depart from it.”
-Proverbs 22:6 (ESV), God is instructing us to train our children on behavior that is pleasing to Him.
+and even when they are old they will not turn from it.”
+Proverbs 22:6, God is instructing us to train our children on behavior that is pleasing to Him.

 “Train up”is from the Hebrew “chanak”, and means to nitiate, or instruct; Dictionary.com defines “train” as: to develop or form the habits, thoughts, or behavior of (a child or other person) by discipline and instruction and when it comes to training, actions speak louder than words.